 In December 2020, the U.S. Food and Drug Administration (FDA) authorized the first COVID-19 vaccines for emergency use: the Pfizer-BioNTech COVID-19 vaccine and the Moderna COVID-19 vaccine.
 The Johnson & Johnson (J&J) COVID-19 vaccine (also called the Janssen vaccine) was authorized in February 2021.
-Other COVID-19 vaccines are being developed and may eventually be approved, as well.
+Other COVID-19 vaccines are being used in other countries, and others are being developed and may eventually be approved, as well.

 Because the vaccines do not contain live viruses, they can be used in people with weakened immune systems, including people being treated for cancer.
 The FDA has found that these vaccines are safe and highly effective for preventing COVID-19, especially serious illness and death from the disease.
 It is still unclear how long the protection lasts and whether you can give someone else COVID-19 if you are exposed to the virus after being vaccinated.
 So it's recommended that mask wearing and physical distancing in public continue for some time.